-- Make sure that the power cord is securely connected to your WiFi DSL modem router and that the power adapter is securely connected to a functioning power outlet. - Make sure that you are using the power adapter that NETGEAR supplied for this product. - If the Power LED blinks slowly and continuously, the WiFi DSL modem router firmware is corrupted.
-This situation can happen if a firmware upgrade is interrupted, or if the WiFi DSL modem router detects a problem with the firmware.
+- Make sure that the power cord is securely connected to your modem router and that the power adapter is securely connected to a functioning power outlet. - Check that you are using the 12V DC, 5A power adapter that NETGEAR supplied for this product. - If the Power LED blinks slowly and continuously, the modem router firmware is corrupted.
+This situation can happen if a firmware upgrade is interrupted, or if the modem router detects a problem with the firmware.
 If the error persists, you have a hardware problem.
-For recovery instructions or help with a hardware problem, contact technical support at http://support.netgear.com/general/contact/default.aspx.
+For recovery instructions, or help with a hardware problem, contact technical support at www.netgear.com/support.